Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/system_design-rethinking.md

 The separation between worker and backend components provides several benefits:

-1. **Scalability**: Workers can be deployed on multiple machines to handle parallel job execution
+1. **Scalability**: Workers can be deployed on multiple machines to handle parallel jobEntity execution
 2. **Resource isolation**: Jobs with different resource requirements can run on specialized workers
-3. **Fault tolerance**: If a worker fails, only the jobs on that worker are affected
+3. **Fault tolerance**: If a worker fails, only the jobEntities on that worker are affected
 4. **Security**: Workers can run in isolated environments with limited permissions

 ## Execution Flow